cipollone/spmatch/README.md

 The algorithm is described in:
 Michael Bleyer, Christoph Rhemann and Carsten Rother. *PatchMatch Stereo - Stereo Matching with Slanted Support Windows*.
 In Jesse Hoey, Stephen McKenna and Emanuele Trucco, Proceedings of the British Machine Vision Conference, pages 14.1-14.11.
 BMVA Press, September 2011.

+This software closely follows the description of this paper.
+This is not an efficient implementation.
+There are some differences, however, in the Random Initialization and Plane Refinement steps.
+These changes allow to sample versors with uniform distribution in the required domains.

 ## Dependencies:
 * libboost-program-options-dev (1.62)
 * cimg-dev (1.7.9)